jpchateau/Interactive-Image/README.md

 * Interactive videos, sounds, images and texts over large pictures
 * Support for popular content providers
-* Social media sharing capabilities
+* Social Media sharing capabilities
 * Flexible configuration of markers and items
 * Easily customizable with CSS
 * Unit tested with [Mocha](https://mochajs.org/)
-* Installable via package managers
 * No restriction on commercial use

 ## Documentation